Lovely-Professional-University-CSE/major-project-ca-1-neural-network-models-53-54-55-56/README.md

 major-project-ca-1-neural-network-models-53-54-55-56 created by GitHub Classroom

 # we have taken the Iris DataSet.
-# On that dataset we 5 attributes.
+# dataset has 5 attributes.
 #We need to classify the species of the flower
 # We are working on the Different Models